Microsvuln/LLVMIR_BackwardSlicer_with_SVF/README.md

-# SVF_Practice
+# LLVMIR_BackwardSlicer_with_SVF

-This is SVF & llvm practice repo.
+This is LLMV IR backward slicer.
 These codes use SVF library.
 Please refer to below repo.

 Link: [SVF](https://github.com/SVF-tools/SVF)